daithioc95/MS3/README.md

   - js hint gitpod extension highlights no JS errors

+- All python code is PEP8 compliant as per http://pep8online.com/ validator.

 ### Known bugs and issues
 - W3 HTML Validator Warnings
   - All pages have a "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.".
 This is because flash messaged are stored in a section container and when the flash messages are not activated the H element in which they are stored in is not visible.